xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2020-10-10-riscv-none-embed-gcc-v8-3-0-2-1-released.md

   [LENGTH and ORIGIN in MEMORY regions](https://sourceware.org/bugzilla/show_bug.cgi?id=24289);
   the bug was fixed in binutils 2.33.1, and the fix was included in the next **8.3.0-2.2** release;
+- the archive size got too big for the Windows 32-bit node to handle, and `xpm install` fails with _RangeError: Array buffer allocation failed_.

 ## Shared libraries